Complex surface patterning in homo- and heteroepitaxial contexts: (simultaneous) step bunching and step meandering: Numerical solutions

 \subsection{Numerical results}

 All numerical results are obtained with the exponents set to \(p = 1\) and \(q = 3\).
-The value of the repulsion exponent \(q\) corresponds to the elastic potential \(n = 2\), i.e. \(q = n +1\) from the original work of Krasteva et al. \cite{Krasteva2016}.
+The value of the repulsion exponent \(q\) corresponds to the elastic potential \(n = 2\), i.e. \(q = n + 1\) from the original work of \citet{Krasteva2016}, while \(p = 1\) is the simplest choice that produces an attractive force.
 In the present work we will focus on this specific choice and we will leave the investigation of the influence of these exponents on morphologies for future works.

-As K\&W have noted in \cite{Kandel1994} this simple model is able to produce a surprising range of morphologies in which bunching, meandering, bunching along with meandering, are all possible. \autoref{fig:2d_fig_continuum} and \autoref{fig:3d_reconstruction} present the early stages of one such case.
+As K\&W have noted in \citep{Kandel1994} this simple model is able to produce a surprising range of morphologies in which bunching, meandering, bunching along with meandering, are all possible. \autoref{fig:2d_fig_continuum} and \autoref{fig:3d_reconstruction} present the early stages of one such case.
 This single case already demonstrates the richness of behaviour the model can present.

-We further construct a morphological diagram in \autoref{fig:3d_diagram} that shows an exploration of the 2D-parameter space comprised of \(\gamma\) on one axis and \(k_a/k_r\) on the other that directly illustrates how the system morphologies change as the parameters are changed.
-Further we provide 3D video clips of the full system dynamics as supplementary material to the present text.
+We further construct a morphological diagram in \autoref{fig:3d_diagram} that shows an exploration of the 2D-parameter space comprised of \(\gamma\) on one axis and \(\kappa_a/\kappa_r\) on the other that directly illustrates how the system morphologies change as the parameters are changed.
+Furthermore, we provide 3D video clips of the full system dynamics as supplementary material to the present text.